 On the other hand, information on whether an undertaking has undergone an insolvency or legal redress process can be found at:In the register of insolvency.

 Sometimes it is necessary to ascertain whether the co-operation partner is a performer of economic activity, which can be done by the State Revenue Service.the register of economic activities.

-When a company expands its business or offers services in an Internet environment, it is necessary to register a business unit.
+The company needs to register a unit when expanding its business or offering services in the Internet environment.
 A unit is an economic unit that is territorial.
 It shall be composed of a group of natural and legal persons or their representatives (other persons) established on the basis of a contract or arrangement and shall carry out economic activities in or outside the Republic of Latvia.
 It should be remembered that a “website” can also be registered as a unit, such as internetworks.

-When you register a business unit - a website, you must specify the address of the website as the name of the business unit, how you want to choose a “website” as the business unit type.
+When you register a business unit - a website, you must specify the address of the website as the name of the business unit, how you want to choose a “website”.
 Additional information on registration of the unit is available at:On the SRS website.
 You can register a business unitState Revenue Service Electronic Declaration Systems (SRS EDS)under the heading “Registers”.

 After a successful application is submitted, the user returns to the list of departments and displays information about the submitted registration application to the user.
 The application is examined in the SRS for a maximum of three working days and the unit is added to the list of existing departments.

 Regulatory enactments and other binding documents lay down a number of requirements that an economic operator must comply with and ensure that they are fulfilled when carrying out an economic activity.
 There are several types of taxes in Latvia – you can read about the wayshere.

 Tax returns must be submitted and payments must be made using:Electronic declaration system of the State Revenue Service(SRS EDS).

 Using e-service “Online real estate tax settlement”.